turingschool/outcomes/2015_outcomes_report.markdown

 ### Diversity

-**We must attract, enroll, and graduate both more women, people of color, and veterans.**
+**We must attract, enroll, and graduate more women, people of color, and veterans.**

 This year we'll build up stronger partnerships with old friends like [Girl Develop It](https://www.girldevelopit.com/) and [Teach for America](https://www.teachforamerica.org/).
 We'll begin new ones with organizations like [City Year](http://www.cityyear.org/) and [Denver Community College](https://www.ccd.edu/).
 In the summer of 2016 we anticipate approval from the VA to accept Post-9/11 GI Bill funding and thus open the door more widely to our veterans and their spouses/dependents.
 We'll also add at least two roles to our operations team and put more purposeful marketing and recruiting systems in place to ensure we're building a sustainable pipeline.